 Congratulations on your recent grant award!
 This document will remind you of the importance of promoting your grant-funded project to your community, legislators, media and friends of your organization.
-If at any time you need assistance while fulfilling grant requirements, please call the Michigan Humanities Council at (517) 372-7770.
+If at any time you need assistance while fulfilling grant requirements, please call the Michigan Humanities at (517) 372-7770.

-The Michigan Humanities Council and the Michigan Council for Arts & Cultural Affairs are two separate organizations that need to be credited by using the appropriate language outlined in the contract, and logos must be on all publicity materials.
+Michigan Humanities and the Michigan Council for Arts & Cultural Affairs are two separate organizations that need to be credited by using the appropriate language outlined in the contract, and logos must be on all publicity materials.
 In addition, mention of funding from these two organizations should be included in speaking engagements for the grant project.

 Many Michiganians are unaware of the long-term impact your programs have on the quality of life in your community.
 This impact extends beyond a quality arts or cultural experience, but includes employee and business retention, cultural tourism, educational impact and various forms of economic impact.
 Crediting MHC and MCACA and explaining who we are helps your community understand the impact and importance of public funding on the arts and humanities.

-Photo and Event Submissions to MHC
+Photo and Event Submissions to Michigan Humanities

 MHC would be happy to assist in promotion of your Touring Grant-funded events.
 To do so, we must be kept up-to-date on your programs in a timely fashion.
 We can list events on our statewide calendar, website, special mailings and social media accounts.